bor0/gidti/manuscript/chapter3.md

 ## 3.4.
 Intuitionistic theory of types

 The core "construct" in Idris are types.
 As we've seen, foundations are based on type theory.
-As we've also seen, in classic mathematical logic we have sets and propositions, according to set theory.
+As we've also seen, in classical mathematical logic we have sets and propositions, according to set theory.

 The intuitionistic theory of types (or constructive type theory) offers an alternative foundation to mathematics.
 This theory was introduced by Martin-L&#246;f, a Swedish mathematician in 1972.
 It is based on the isomorphism (or "equality") that propositions are types.